one3qualsone/elastic-finance/frontend/src/app/learn/beginner/what-is-share/what-is-share.md

 ## Comparing Whole Business vs. One Share Terminology

-When analyzing businesses, terminology changes depending on whether you're looking at the entire company or a single share:
+When analysing businesses, terminology changes depending on whether you're looking at the entire company or a single share:

 | Whole Business | One Share |
 |----------------|-----------|